 The EI Undergraduate Fellows program offers a select group of Gettysburg College students the chance to develop their leadership skills and grow in their knowledge and understanding of public policy.
 Fellows serve on the Eisenhower Institute's College Advisory Council, act as liaisons for assigned Institute events at both office locations, and serve as hosts for campus visitors.
 Students engage fully in the planning and promotion of specific programs and projects.
 They are responsible for selecting, developing, and promoting a public policy theme with programming in both Washington, D.C. and in Gettysburg.

-This year, under the direction of Dr. Shirley Anne Warshaw, the Harold G. Evans Chair of Eisenhower Leadership Studies, the EI Undergraduate Fellows are studying National Security and Intelligence issues.
+During the 2014-2015 academic year, under the direction of Dr. Shirley Anne Warshaw, the Harold G. Evans Chair of Eisenhower Leadership Studies, the EI Undergraduate Fellows are studying National Security and Intelligence issues.
 The Fellows will be holding a series of panel discussions and lectures as part of EI's "Intelligence and National Security Series" throughout the year at Gettysburg College.

 Michael Arnone '15 is a Political Science major from Southold, New York.
 Michael is also a Presidential Fellow at the Center for the Study of the Presidency and Congress.
 In the fall of 2013, he studied Chinese politics and language in Beijing.
 During the spring of his junior year, he interned in the Washington, D.C. office of U.S. Senator Jeanne Shaheen, and in the summer of 2012, he worked on New York Congressman Tim Bishop’s successful re-election campaign.
 Michael also served as a delegate to the United States Military Academy’s 2012 Student Conference on United States Affairs (SCUSA).
 At Gettysburg, Michael is a member of the Pi Sigma Alpha National Political Science Honor Society and the college equestrian team.
 After graduation he plans to attend law school.